buunguyen/mongoose-deep-populate/README.md

 #### Specify options

-If you allow an API client to specify population paths, you should restrict the paths to a whitelist to avoid performance and security problems:
+If you allow an API client to specify population paths, you should whitelist the paths to prevent performance and security problems:

 ```javascript
 PostSchema.plugin(deepPopulate, {